Higher-order congruence relations on affine moment graphs: The subgeneric case: MOMENT GRAPHS

-The edges in (i) are called \emph{stable} and the edges in (ii) are called \emph{non-stable}.
+The set of edges of the parabolic Bruhat graph $\mathcal{\widehat{G}}^{\text{par}}$ far enough in the fundamental chamber consists of \emph{stable} and \emph{non-stable} edges.
 It holds that the labels of stable edges are invariant under translation by $\mu \in Q^{\vee}$, but that does not hold for the labels of non-stable edges (Figure~\ref{fig:stable}).
+This motivates the following definition.